CHEMTRACK

 • Proper Disposal- IMPORTANT

 If material remains in the container, you must follow proper waste disposal procedures .
 Attach a yellow waste tag and fill in the required information.
 Send a waste pick-up form to EHS and they will take care of it for you.
 You may throw some empty containers in the trash, but other items such as acute waste containers require special handling such as triple rinsing.
-Check with EHS with questions and consult the MSDS.
+Check with EHS with questions or consult the MSDS.

 • Gas Cylinders